-Parmesan Crusted Fried Zucchini Recipe
+Parmesan Zucchini Fries

 Normally this time of year I have a million zucchini coming out of my ears….basically.
 But, this summer, something went terribly wrong with my vegetable garden and the few things I did plant ended up dead.
 I have a strong suspicion that the husband got a little fast and loose with the weed killer leaving me with exactly one jalapeno plant that managed to survive.

-So, I’ve been relying on my local farm stand for their fresh zucchini because I totally crave this easy Parmesan Fried Zucchini.
+So, I’ve been relying on my local farm stand for their fresh zucchini because I totally crave this easy crispy Fried Zucchini.
 We used to make it years ago when I was on a tight budget because…let’s face it, zucchini is relatively inexpensive, especially when you have neighbors dropping it off on the regular.
 You can’t beat free zucchini!

 And it’s an awesome addition to the zucchini recipe arsenal because you can only make so much zucchini bread before you ready to launch a zucchini at your neighbor.